fbr600/rERR/README.md

 Then if the exclusion and the data transfomration are common in two analysis, we do not have to do it twice:
 ```
-# we only need to set the variables:
+# specify the models we want to run
 > formula1       <- Surv(entry_age,exit_age,outcome) ~ lin(dose_cum) + strata(sex)
 > formula2       <- Surv(entry_age,exit_age,outcome) ~ loglin(factor(country)) + lin(dose_cum) + strata(sex)

+# we only need to set the variables:
 > data           <- cohort_ef
 > exclusion_done <- TRUE
 > lag            <- 2